-Pertinent Peppermint Information
+Pertinent Peppermint Information: Peppermint Explained

-It is a popular plant which even held a place in ancient civilizations – as far back as the first century, Pliny the Elder wrote that Greeks and Romans crowned themselves with wreaths of peppermint and used it to decorate their tables; cooks at this time boiled it into their sauces and wines for flavor.
-Commonly used today to flavor chewing gum and ice cream, peppermint has myriad benefits outside of confectionery.
+It is a popular plant which even held a place in ancient civilizations – as far back as the first century, Pliny the Elder wrote that Greeks and Romans crowned themselves with wreaths of the mint and used it to decorate their tables; cooks at this time boiled it into their sauces and wines for flavor.
+Commonly used today to flavor chewing gum and ice cream, this delicious plant has myriad benefits outside of confectionery.

-What is Peppermint Oil Good For Anyway?
+What Is Peppermint Oil Good For, Anyway?

 A word to the wise – take caution.
 Peppermint essential oil is highly volatile; too much can cause irritation instead of the soothing comfort sought.
 While small quantities can be applied directly to the scalp, it is definitely better to mix a few drops with a carrier oil – not only will this protect you from potential irritation, most carrier oils provide intense conditioning treatment for even better hair!